 K. Joseph Shekarchi (D) has served the residents of District 23 in Warwick since first being elected in November 2012.
 He was chairman of the House Labor Committee until his Democratic colleagues elected him as the House Majority Leader in November 2016.

 He authored the law eliminating the “master lever” option on the ballot, and sponsored legislation prohibiting health insurers from not covering any off-label drug used for the treatment of disabling or life-threatening chronic disease as part of their prescription drug coverage.

 He is a graduate of Mount St. Charles Academy, Class of 1980, and graduated from Suffolk University in 1984.
 He returned to Suffolk to earn his law degree in 1990.
 In addition to his duties as a legislator, Representative Shekarchi is an attorney at the Shekarchi Law Office.
-He has been the legal counsel to the Warwick Housing Authority for 16 years and was a former Warwick solicitor.
+He has been the legal counsel to the Warwick Housing Authority for over 20 years and is a former Warwick solicitor.

 He served as the former chairman of the R.I.
 Auto Dealers Hearing Board and is a former member of both the R.I.
 Judicial Tenure and Discipline Board and the Coastal Resource Management Council.
 Born on May 17, 1962, Representative Shekarchi is a life-long Warwick resident.